daefv/Gmailkeywordsearch.ipynb/README.md

 ## FLOWCHART
 <img width="326" alt="Screen Shot 2023-03-11 at 11 45 36 AM" src="https://user-images.githubusercontent.com/127538197/224496820-bd4130af-b909-42bb-9189-6ad14feae2f0.png">

-## SETUP

-REQUIRED:
-`email`,
-`imaplib` and
-`re`.

-## sender_emails.xlsx
-The EXCEL file is stored in the same place where the program is stored.
-Check your file folder on the left side of where you ran the program.
-Then click the file, download it, and open it in EXCEL

-## Why do this when you can use the search bar in gmail?
-doing it like this allows me to set constraints on how many emails I want to check.
-This is important for rerunning the program multiple times over the course of some time, to see if an keyword instance still exists.

 ## APP PASSWORD
 <img width="1416" alt="Screen Shot 2023-03-11 at 11 28 15 AM" src="https://user-images.githubusercontent.com/127538197/224495994-7d83a98c-3460-4103-abb8-a4ed0a3795bf.png">